Joseph Tumpach

 Joseph Tumpach (December 7, 1912 - October 20, 1968) was an American businessman and politician.

 Born in Baltimore, Maryland, Tumpach was a businessman and owned a motel.
-He was also involved with the CIO and was chairman of the DuPage County, Illinois Democratic Party.
+He was also involved with the Congress of Industrial Organizations (CIO) and was chairman of the DuPage County, Illinois Democratic Party.
 Tumpach lived in Downers Grove, Illinois.
-Tumpach served in the Illinois House of Representatives from 1965 until his death in 1968.
-Tumpach and his wife Cecelia were killed in an automobile accident, in Westmont, Illinois, as they were leaving a dinner for Tumpach at a union hall.
+From 1965 until his death in 1968, he served in the Illinois House of Representatives.
+Tumpach and his wife Cecelia were killed in an automobile accident in Westmont, Illinois, as they were leaving a dinner for Tumpach at a union hall.
 Tumpach was seeking a third term in the Illinois General Assembly.